Scissor-billed koa finch

-The scissor-billed koa finch, (Rhodacanthis forfex) or scissor finch is an extinct species of Hawaiian honeycreeper.
-Of the four species in the genus Rhodacanthis, the scissor-billed koa finch and the primitive koa finch became extinct before the arrival of the first Europeans to Hawaii in 1778.
-It was endemic to the islands of Maui and Kauai in the Hawaiian Islands.
+The scissor-billed koa finch or scissor finch (Rhodacanthis forfex) is an extinct species of Hawaiian honeycreeper in the subfamily Carduelinae of the family Fringillidae.
+It is known from fossils on the islands of Maui and Kauaʻi in Hawaii.

+Distribution

+Scissor-billed koa finch fossils have been found on Maui and Kauai.
+Based on its disjunct distribution, the species might have occurred on all of the main islands (except the island of Hawaii), although more fossils are needed for confirmation.

 Diet

 The scissor-billed koa finch was a granivore, that, like the other members of its genus, had a bill adapted to eat the hard seeds and pods of legumes.
 Pollen and fossil evidence indicates that Ka palupalu o Kanaloa (Kanaloa kahoolawensis) and koaiʻa (Acacia koaia) were probably important food sources, and it may have eaten caterpillars and ʻaʻaliʻi (Dodonaea viscosa) berries.

 Extinction

-Due to its early extinction, very little is known about this species.
-It is only known from fossil remains.
-Other Hawaiian honeycreepers are known to have become extinct or very rare due to habitat loss, introduced predators and avian diseases.
-It is possible the extinction of the scissor-billed koa finch also involved these factors.
+The koa finches seem to have been driven to extinction by habitat destruction, and not by climatic variation nor mosquito-vectored diseases.
+Koa finches were likely driven out of lowland habitat before or shortly after the time of western contact in 1778.
+The two species from Maui (the scissor-billed koa finch and primitive koa finch) might have survived in an upland refugium until the late 19th century, paralleling the fate of the two species from the island of Hawaii (the lesser and greater koa finches).
+However, the only verified records of the Maui species are from fossils at a lower elevation.